HnZGaming/Gaalsien/README.md

 ## Installing Torch

-Open the terminal in VSCode.
+For the following scripts, use the VSCode terminal by `` Ctrl + Shift + ` `` or from the tab menu `Terminal > New Terminal`.

 ```powershell
 . './Scripts/DownloadTorch.ps1'
 ```

-Press `F5` to launch Torch and start downloading the SE dedi server.
+Press `F5` to launch Torch.
+Launcher will download the SE dedi server files.
 This may take some minutes.

 Upon GUI startup, you'll see a warning in the log view:
 > 03:36:14.1209 [WARN]   InstanceManager: No worlds found in the current instance C:\torch-server\Instance.